 Elbows, hips and shoulders are less commonly affected.

 With the right treatment, you should be able to continue to enjoy life with your symptoms mostly under control.

-Rheumatoid arthritis is the second most common type of arthritis in the UK, after osteoarthritis, affecting around 400,000 people in the UK.
-It occurs more often in women than men and often starts in your 40s.
+Rheumatoid arthritis doesn’t usually run in families and can affect anyone.
+It is the second most common type of arthritis in the UK, after osteoarthritis, affecting around 400,000 people in the UK.
+It occurs more often in women than in men.

 The most common rheumatoid arthritis symptoms are: